 - challenging students to take an active role in their education

-The awards will be given to faculty and/or staff who propose novel ways to approach recruitment, retention, and teaching and learning, with a particular focus on helping more students from all backgrounds not only to persist but to excel.
+The awards will be given to recipients who propose novel ways to approach recruitment, retention, and /or teaching and learning, with a particular focus on helping more students from all backgrounds not only to persist but to excel.

-For the 2021-22 academic year, approximately $100,000 in funding will be available and allocated through a competitive proposal review by a selection committee.
-Awards will be funded for a period of 12 months and are available in two types – Innovation Seed Awards and Innovation Implementation and Research Awards.
+Approximately $100,000 is available and will be allocated through a competitive review process by a selection committee.
+Awards are available in two types – Innovation Seed Awards and Innovation Implementation and Research Awards.

 Innovation Seed Awards

-- small-scale pilot projects in an individual or small number of classrooms
+- small-scale pilot projects in an individual or small number of classrooms, or

-- or small-scale recruitment or retention pilot projects in a specific academic major, student population or geographic region.
+- small-scale recruitment or retention pilot projects in a specific academic major, student population or geographic region, or

 Innovation Implementation and Research Awards